KDE/digikam-doc/setup_application/miscs_settings.rst

 |       Icon-View Grouped Items with no Frame           |        Icon-View Grouped Items with Frame            |
 +-------------------------------------------------------+------------------------------------------------------+

-With the **Sidebar tab title** setting, you can set how sidebars on the sides will show the tab titles.
-Use **Only For Active Tab** option only if you use a small screen resolution as with a laptop computer.
-Else **For All Tabs** will be a best choice to discover quickly all internal features of digiKam.
+The **Sidebar tab title** option sets how the tab titles are displayed in the left and right sidebars.
+Select the **Only For Active Tab** option if you use a small screen, such as with a laptop computer.
+Otherwise the **For All Tabs** option is a better choice for quickly accessing digiKam's features.

-With the **Widget style** setting, you can choose the default application window decoration and looks.
+The **Widget style** option selects the default application window decoration and looks.

 .. important::

     Even if different widget styles are available, the **Breeze** style gives the best experience on all desktops.
-It's highly recommended to not change this value.
+It's highly recommended that you do not change this value.

-With the **Icon theme** setting, you can choose the default application icon theme.
-Theme availability depends of desktop used to run digiKam. **Breeze** icons-set is the best choice for all desktops.
+The **Icon theme** option selects the default application icon theme.
+Theme availability is operating-system dependent.
+The **Breeze** icons-set is generally the best choice for all operating systems.

-Finally, the **Application font** option allow to customize the font to use everywhere in the application.
-Note that extra options exists also to customize fonts for the :ref:`album tree-view <treeview_font>`, the :ref:`icon-view <iconview_font>`, and the :ref:`tooltip <tooltip_font>`.
+Finally, the **Application font** option customizes the font used everywhere in the application.
+Note that extra options also exist for customizing fonts for the :ref:`album tree-view <treeview_font>`, the :ref:`icon-view <iconview_font>`, and the :ref:`tooltip <tooltip_font>`.

 .. _grouping_settings: